Xitog/teddy/README.md

 A binary is available for Microsoft Windows.

-To run the source code, you will need to install a [Python distribution](https://www.python.org/) >= 3.6 and only the third-party [Pillow](https://pypi.org/project/Pillow/) library.
+To run the source code, you will need to install a [Python distribution](https://www.python.org/) (version >= 3.6) and only the third-party [Pillow](https://pypi.org/project/Pillow/) library.
 Tkinter is already included in the standard Python distribution.

 ## Credits and history